 Killer Species: Menace from the Deep

-Book 1 of the Killer Species series
+Book 1 in the Killer Species Series

 Emmet Doyle is not in the best mood when he arrives in Florida City.
 His father is a wildlife biologist, and has been summoned to the Everglades, dragging Emmet along with him.
 Though still in mourning from losing his mom a year ago, Emmet is trying hard to keep a good attitude.
 Upon their arrival, however, things quickly get weird.
 Dr. Rosalita Geaux, the Park Superintendent, wastes no time in revealing the reason she called Emmet’s father to Florida.
 A strange creature was recently found dead in the park, and upon seeing it, it becomes clear to everyone that this is not a native species.
 This creature is man-made.
 Deep in the swamp, someone has been experimenting to create a new breed of apex predator.
 And they’re about to set them loose.